Updated for 2026: Best Outdoor Photo Locations in Seattle

 This one’s a forever favorite.
 Discovery Park is Seattle’s biggest park and somehow still feels like a secret.
 My go-to areas have big open fields, sweeping bluff views, and trails that wind through quiet forest—it’s classic Pacific Northwest without the crowds.

 It’s dreamy in every season and gives us tons of variety without needing to drive all over town.
-And if you're hungry after your session?
-Do yourself a favor and swing by Taqueria Mi Barrio, the food truck in Magnolia serving up some of the best tacos in Seattle (trust me on this one).

 Volunteer Park